djgroen/FabFlee/doc/FabFlee.md

     ```
     fab localhost analyse_flee_easyvvuq:‘country1(;countryN)’
     ```
-    > NOTE: Analysis of the obtained results are performed on a localhost.
+    > NOTE: Analysis of the obtained results are performed on localhost.

 ### The execution of sensitivity analysis using a conflict scenario